 Changes to the curriculum

-Relationships and Health Education, as part of the existing PSHE curriculum, became compulsory in all primary schools from September 2020.
+Relationships and Health Education (the guidance for which relates to many parts of our established PSHE curriculum) became compulsory in all primary schools from September 2020.
 We are proud of a curriculum here at Harehills Primary School which celebrates diversity, encourages respect towards everyone and fully prepares our pupils for life in modern Britain.
-We are therefore registered as a Department for Education (DfE) ‘Early Adopter’ school meaning that we are prepared for the compulsory elements of the Relationships and Health Education curriculum to take effect from September 2019.
+We are therefore registered as a Department for Education (DfE) ‘Early Adopter’ school meaning that we were prepared for the compulsory elements of the Relationships and Health Education curriculum to take effect from September 2019.

 PSHE at Harehills

 Our curriculum for PSHE aims to fully support our children’s personal development and prepare all pupils for the opportunities, responsibilities and experiences of life as future citizens.
 PSHE is vital for pupils to learn how to keep safe and healthy in an everchanging world.
 Our progressive curriculum is age appropriate and designed with the needs of our whole school community in mind, whilst still ensuring that pupils are fully equipped for life in the 21st century, as well as their relevant next stage of education.